 Add seared chuck roast back to dutch oven and add the sauteed vegetables on top of the chuck roast.
 Cover with lid and place in oven and allow to cook for 2 hrs and 10 mins to 2 hrs and 30 mins.
 Oven times may vary.
 The pan juices will have reduced some and thickened at the end of the cooking time resulting in a rich and flavorful sauce.

 Using a fork or other utensil cut chuck roast into chucks.
 Serve over a bed of mashed potatoes or alongside vegetables.

 **Please note: Nutritional values serve as a guide only as values may vary.

-For ultimate flavor, it's important to sear your chuck roast first on both sides before braising (SO IMPORTANT)
+For ultimate flavor, it's important to sear your chuck roast FIRST on both sides before braising.

-Building layers of flavor by seasoning each component of the stew for incredible flavor
+You will build layers of flavor by seasoning each component of the stew from beginning to end and taste test.

 A slow and long simmer will ensure fork tender meat.

 Chuck roast is a tough cut of meat; however, when braised properly, you will get delicious fork tender meat that you can literally shred or cut with a fork.